sylodev/community-actions/Misc/Brian-HeistAction/README.md

 This action allows you to manage heist events in your discord server.

 ## Features
-- **Validation** - Complex-ish checking of command arguments, no nested if's.
+- **Customizable** - Customize the heist message however you want.
+Either emnbed or a normal one, it's up to you really.
-- **Checkers** - Check their balance first if all required parameters are present.
+- **Checkers** - OPTIONAL - Check their balance first if all required arguments are correct.
-- **Customizable** - Customize the message however you want.

 ## Instructions
 The only things you should change are the `{set}` variables on top of the action code.
 These variables are only roles which should be pinged as you start an event.
-1. Change what's in `role.heist` with your `Heist Ping` role.
+1. Change what's in `role.heist` with the ID of your `Heist Ping` role
-2. Change what's in `role.manager` with your `Heist Manager` role.
+2. Change what's in `role.manager` with the ID of your `Heist Manager` role.
+3. OPTIONAL - Change what's in `checks.bal` into a boolean ( `true` or `false` ) to check balance beforehand.
+4. OPTIONAL - Change what's in `msg.reaction` into a unicode emoji or some animated emoji to react on the heist message.

 ## Modifying
 These things below are variables you would need to change if you wanna replace the default heist message so make sure you do something to them like what I did in the code.